Git-Mediawiki/Git-Mediawiki/docs/Home.md

 ## Who are we ?

 We are four students from [ENSIMAG](http://www.ensimag.fr), an IT engineering school based in France.
-This project is part of our end-year project for our second year of studies in this school.
+This is part of our end-year project for our second year of studies in this school.
 This project is mentored by [Matthieu Moy](http://www-verimag.imag.fr/~moy/?lang=en) and [Sylvain Boulme](http://www-verimag.imag.fr/~boulme/), and developed with the help of the [git community](http://git.kernel.org/).

 ## Links